 The Miracles of Jesus: Blind People

 So the canonical Gospels tell a number of stories of Jesus healing blind people.
-In fact, the earliest is a story of the healing of a blind man in Bethsaida in the Gospel of Mark.
+The earliest is a story of the healing of a blind man in Bethsaida in the Gospel of Mark.

-Mark’s Gospel also has an account of the healing of a man named Bartimaeus; done as Jesus is leaving Jericho.
-The Gospel of Matthew has a simpler account loosely based on this, with two unnamed blind men instead of one and a slightly different version of the story; taking place in Galilee, earlier in the narrative.
+Mark’s Gospel also accounts for the healing of Bartimaeus; done as Jesus is leaving Jericho.
+The Gospel of Matthew has a simpler account loosely based on this, with two unnamed blind men instead of one and a slightly different version of the story, taking place in Galilee, earlier in the narrative.
 The Gospel of Luke tells the same story of Jesus healing an unnamed blind man but moves the event in the narrative to when Jesus approaches Jericho.

 The Gospel of John describes an episode in which Jesus heals a man blind from birth, placed during the Festival of Tabernacles, about six months before his crucifixion.
 Jesus mixes spittle with dirt to make a mud mixture, which he then places on the man’s eyes.
 He instructs the man to wash his eyes in the Pool of Siloam.
 When the man does this, he is able to see.
 When asked by his disciples whether the cause of the blindness was the sins of the man’s father or his mother, Jesus states that it was neither.